 Batteries are great when they financially make sense for your situation.
-At Project Solar, we can provide Enphase IQ batteries (which have 10-year warranties) at the prices below.
+At Project Solar, we can provide Enphase IQ 5P batteries (which have 15-year warranties) and Tesla Powerwall 2 batteries (10-year warranties) at the prices below.

 In addition to installing the battery (or, batteries) itself, you will need one System Controller, which will enable your system to keep functioning during outages.

-IMPORTANT: We do not provide DIY install support for these batteries.
+IMPORTANT: We do not provide DIY install support for Enphase batteries.
 For a battery to be commissioned, customers will need to become Enphase certified.
-The process of battery installation can be much more complicated than solar installation, and the batteries weigh around 300lbs.
+The process of battery installation can be much more complicated than solar installation, and the batteries weigh around 150lbs each.

-We also offer the Power Bank & Expansion Packs as another battery option--these are more off-grid-friendly, and are fully portable.
-They're also expandable up to 8.064kWh at less than a third of the Enphase IQ 10's price.
+We offer the Power Bank & Expansion Packs as another battery option--these are more off-grid-friendly, and are fully portable.
+They're also expandable up to 8.064kWh at nearly a third of the price of our Tesla Powerwall 2 offering.